dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-azure-eventhubs.md

 ## Component format

-To setup an Azure Event Hubs pubsub, create a component of type `pubsub.azure.eventhubs`.
-See [this guide]({{< ref "howto-publish-subscribe.md#step-1-setup-the-pubsub-component" >}}) on how to create and apply a pubsub configuration.
+To setup an Azure Event Hubs pub/sub, create a component of type `pubsub.azure.eventhubs`.
+See [this guide]({{< ref "howto-publish-subscribe.md#step-1-setup-the-pubsub-component" >}}) on how to create and apply a pub/sub configuration.
 Apart from the configuration metadata fields shown below, Azure Event Hubs also supports [Azure Authentication]({{< ref "authenticating-azure.md" >}}) mechanisms.

 ```yaml